 A Mommy Makeover Shouldn’t Be Your First Resort

-After childbirth, it’s important to give your body time to recover on its own.
+After childbirth, it’s important to give your body time to recover after a mommy makeover on its own.
 You’ll need to wait a minimum of 6 months after giving birth.
 It’s best to make sure that you’ve done the work of eating well and exercising regularly before having surgery.
 If you can shed a few pounds and tighten some areas of your body, you may find you need fewer procedures.
 Ensuring your body is as healthy as possible is the best way to prepare yourself for surgery and the long recovery.

 Your Youngest Child Should Be a Toddler